 At SaintA, we believe there are Seven Esential Ingredients that can help us understand what Trauma Informed Care is, and how to implement it: Prevalence, Impact, Perspective Shift, Regulation, Relationship, Reason to Be, and Caregiver Capacity.

-We are one of a handful of agencies nationwide certified through the Houston-based ChildTrauma Academy in the Neurosequential Model of Therapeutics (NMT™), and one of a select group of organizations worldwide with NMT™ Flagship status.
-NMT™ is a biologically informed way to assess when trauma occurred in development and create ways to mitigate its effects.
+We are one of a handful of agencies nationwide certified by Dr. Bruce Perry through the Neurosequential Network in the Neurosequential Model of Therapeutics (NMT™), and one of a select group of organizations worldwide with NMT™ Flagship status.
+NMT™ is a developmentally-informed, biologically-respectful approach to assess when trauma occurred in development and create ways to mitigate its effects.

 Assessment is critical, because the brain develops in stages, and knowing at what point in a child’s life trauma or maltreatment occurred — even in utero — can help determine what part of the brain was affected and therefore guide effective intervention.
 Buffering factors, such as a caring person in the child’s life, also are considered.